8 Strategies That Will Help You Recruit Strong Salespeople

 Now that you’ve built a team of overachievers, how do you keep your all-star sales team?
 How many of your hires will still be with you after a year, three years, or 10 years?
 If you’re landing the right people and managing them well, they will be loyal to you and the company.

 The trick is to make your retention strategies personal.
 One size does not fit all.
 If a salesperson isn’t motivated by money, find out how to motivate them in other ways.
 This will be very important to them and the company.
 Give the best sales reps the most challenging accounts, larger territory, personal and professional growth opportunities, more vacation time, or flexibility in the workplace.
-Find out what works to retain your top performers and they’ll keep on working for you.
+Find out what works to retain your top performers, and they’ll keep on working for you.

-Make sure your sales strategy is sound or your top performers will start looking elsewhere.
+Make sure your sales strategy is sound, or your top performers will start looking elsewhere.
 A poorly implemented sales framework is a key to failure regardless of how good your sales team is.
 The right strategy, coupled with the right people, is a winning combination every time.

-Related: Highly Effective Strategies For Employee Retention
+Related: Highly Effective Strategies for Employee Retention

 Let 4 Corner Resources Secure the Best Salespeople For You